andru47/contact-tracing-he/README.md

 ### iOS
 You will probably need a developer account for notifications to work.

- - Run `make ios` inside `he-component/src/client/lattigo/go`, creating the go library inside `he-component/src/client/lattigo/go/build`
+ - Modify line `7` from [go.mod](he-component/src/client/lattigo/go/go.mod) to point to the right path and run `make ios` inside `he-component/src/client/lattigo/go`, creating the go library inside `he-component/src/client/lattigo/go/build`
  - Inside Xcode, add the header and library search paths under `Search Paths` from `Build Settings`
  - Inside Xcode, under `Build Phases`, go to `Link Binary With Libraries` and all the three libraries' binaries
  - Run the application